Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 Experience in a unix environment, high performance computing, and scripting in R, Python and/or bash are assets.

 To apply to a graduate student position within the Wilson Pregnancy Lab, please email a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[MSc or PhD] Application: [Your Name]".
 For example, MSc Application: Jane Doe.

+All applications will be assessed by March/April for September starts.

 #### *Funding*